edgexfoundry/edgex-docs/docs_src/microservices/application/V3Migration.md

 # Using default Trigger config from common config
 ```

-Some application service many need to publish result back to the EdgeX MessageBus.
+Some application services may need to publish results back to the EdgeX MessageBus.
 In this case the `PublishTopic` will remain in the service private configuration.

 !!! example - "Example local application service Trigger configuration - **PublishTopic**"
     ```yaml